-Cambridge Folk Festival, one of the premier music events in Europe and one of the longest running and most famous folk festivals in the world, celebrates its 50th anniversary in 2014.
+Cambridge Folk Festival, which celebrated its 50th anniversary in 2014, is one of the premier music events in Europe and one of the longest running and most famous folk festivals in the world.
 Held each year since 1965 in the beautiful setting of Cherry Hinton Hall, it attracts around ten thousand people, many of whom return year after year.

 The story began in autumn 1964 when Cambridge City Council decided to hold a music festival the next summer.
 They approached local firefighter and political activist Ken Woollard who was a regular attender at the newly formed Cambridge Folk Club.
 Ken had been inspired by a documentary, Jazz On A Summer’s Day, about the 1958 Newport Jazz Festival.
 He wanted a festival that preserved the values of the fast evolving folk club movement and expressed his socialist ideals, one which covered a wide spectrum of music, and most importantly had a friendly family atmosphere.
 The first Festival sold one thousand four hundred tickets and almost broke even.
 Squeezed in as a late addition to the bill was a young Paul Simon who had just released I Am A Rock.

 Cambridge City Council decided to stick with the Festival and their confidence was rewarded as its popularity quickly grew.
 Ken continued as Festival organiser and artistic director up until his death in 1993.
 This was a great blow, but the team of staff and friends which he had built up over the years, backed by the commitment and resources of the City Council, pulled together to carry on the great tradition he fostered.